Elton John, The Original ‘Rocket Man,’ Turns 72

 — Rolling Stone (@RollingStone) March 25, 2019

-“My priorities have changed in my life,” he told Deadline in January 2018.
+“My priorities have changed in my life,” Elton John told Deadline in January of 2018.
 “Ten years ago if you asked me if I would stop touring I would have said no. But we had children and that changed our lives.
 I have had an amazing life and career but my life has changed.
 My priorities are now my children and my husband and my family.”

 The end of John’s touring life is not a sign of the end of his creative output.
-He is currently working on the Broadway musical based on the film The Devil Wears Prada.
-He has reconnected with Disney and is currently working on their remake of The Lion King.
-Through his film company Rocket Pictures, he’s producing the animated pic Sherlock Gnomes, as well as an animated version of Joseph And The Amazing Technicolor Dreamcoat, according to Deadline.
+He is currently working on a Broadway musical based on the film The Devil Wears Prada.
+He has reconnected with Disney, and is currently working on their remake of The Lion King.
+Through his film company, Rocket Pictures, he’s producing the animated pic Sherlock Gnomes, as well as an animated version of Joseph and the Amazing Technicolor Dreamcoat, according to Deadline.

 Elton John’s perseverance helps break that cliche, and the world is most definitely a better place with him living in it.